SoroTechAISolutions/OF-main/docs/VARIABLES-TODO.md

 - [ ] Enable HTTPS on all endpoints
 - [ ] Remove any hardcoded development values
 - [ ] Review all console.log statements (remove sensitive data logging)
+- [ ] Verify Fanvue credentials are set in production
+- [ ] Configure Fanvue webhooks with production URLs

 ---